elzurdo/elzurdo.github.io/_posts/2021-09-29-start_ask_why_part1.md

 ---
 layout: post
-title:  "Start Asking Your Data 'Why?' - A Gentle Intro To Causal Inference - Part 1/4"
+title:  "Start Asking Your Data 'Why?' - Why Ask 'Why?' (part 1/4)"
 ---

 This is the first of a four part series aimed at decision makers, technical or managerial, who would like to improve their skills by adding causal intuition to their tool box.